American Fried Rice

 In truth, the origins of khao pat amerigan seem to be a little more convoluted.
 The recipe is a Thai invention, but did evolve during the American war in Vietnam.
 Thais observed Americans eating big breakfasts of fried eggs and ham, fried chicken legs and assorted other strange foods, and put them all together in a recipe that was somewhat more suited to Thai tastes.
 In essence, khao pat amerigan is Thais' idea of what Americans would invent if they liked fried rice.

-- Work the ketchup into the rice to coat.
+- Work the catsup into the cooked rice to coat.

 - Stir-fry the onion with the butter in a wok over medium flame until the fragrance of the onion is released.
 At the ham and stir-fry until heated through.